ivyldewitt/gc-go-projects/06_functions/README.md

 [Unfurling a Slice](https://play.golang.org/p/QuvTFBw-yc)

-Note that varadic means 0 or more number of arguments.
-We can legtimately pass in 0 and that's also fine.
+Note that variadic means 0 or more number of arguments.
+We can legitimately pass in 0 and that's also fine.

 [Todd's Link Go Playground](https://play.golang.org/p/Qc5sq_AK_T)